-Preschool offers the following classes:
+PCCS offers the following preschool classes:

 Two Days per Week (six hours weekly)

-For children age 3 by August 1st to enter into this program.
+Children must be age 3 by August 1st to enter into this program.

 Three Day per Week (nine hours weekly)

-For children age 4 by August 1st.
+Children must be age 4 by August 1st.
 Students will be ready for kindergarten the next year.

 Five Days per Week

-NOTE: All preschool students must be toilet trained.
+NOTE: All preschool students must be toilet-trained.
 The preschool calendar will follow the school’s academic calendar.
 Therefore, the total number of days and hours may be affected by days off from school due to vacations and other breaks approved by the School Board.

-Phonic, Reading, and Math
+Phonics, Reading, and Math

 Preschool uses the ABeka curriculum.
-This is a very solid curriculum that incorporates Christian values.
+This is a solid curriculum that incorporates Christian values.
 Music, art, and environmental studies are incorporated into the curriculum daily.

 Two Days per Week Classes